mfkimbell/high-level-system-design-exercise-notes-2/README.md

 We had a client ask us to build an embeddable iframe that helps marketing people learn to use ai to help apply business decomposition documents

 They said it would take around 4 hours and they would pay $600.
-I guessed it would take 3 times longer, which was fine, and I had the other two developers from my consulting gorup come help.
+I guessed it would take 3 times longer, which was fine, and I had the other two developers from my consulting gorup come help, and we said we would split it 3 ways.

 Now we were making good progress, but jayden wanted to do a full CICD pipeline.
 By the time me and micheal had finished the project (around 6-8 hours in) jayden was still working on his CICD pipeline.
 He knew it was going to take longer and he wanted to ask for more money.